eddie-cosma/medcopia/readme.rst

 Testing configuration
 ---------

-A testing configuration can be used by creating ``medcopia/instance/test_config.json`` in the same format as the example above.
 When testing, set the environmental variable ``TESTING=True`` to use the testing configuration, to prevent emails from being sent, and to bypass reCAPTCHA.

 =========
 Install